Call Keith, (480) 467-8090

 NEVER use RED loctite on a firearm.
 Use only BLUE loctite on properly cleaned parts and be sparing with it.
 Muzzle brakes should either get a small drop of Rocksett, or copper anti-seize lubricant.
 Most muzzle devices do not need to be glued on and should instead rely on proper torque.
 Suppressor threads especially appreciate a tiny bit of copper anti-seize.

 NEVER allow oil or lubricant to get into your chamber.
 Your bolt action rifle doesn't need oil.
-It will appreciate a thing film of grease on the backs of the recoil lugs(on the bolt), and some grease in the cocking cam / bolt to shroud mating area.
+It will appreciate a thing film of grease on the backs of the recoil lugs(on the bolt) every time the rifle is cleaned, and some grease in the cocking cam / bolt to shroud mating area(the firing pin assembly threads, or lugs, depending on what action you have).
 A light grease like TW25B is good for this.
+Once this area is properly greased it's good for thousands of cycles.